hyperledger-labs/orion-server/docs/getting-started/queries/curl/provenance.md

 }
 ```

-Query result contains three transaction ids, and it means that user `alice` submitted 3 transactions - `"1b6d6414-9b58-45d0-9723-1f31712add81"`, `"Tx000"` and `"Tx001"`.
+The query result contains three transaction ids; that means that the user `alice` submitted three transactions - `"1b6d6414-9b58-45d0-9723-1f31712add81"`, `"Tx000"`, and `"Tx001"`.

-### User related queries
+### User-related queries

-An important type of query addresses user activity, and allows knowing, for a particular user, which keys she read, wrote or deleted.
+An important type of query addresses user activity, and allows discovering which keys a particular user read, wrote, or deleted.
 There are different types of queries for that:

 - [User reads]
 - [User writes]
-- User deletes follow the same pattern.
+- User deletes follows the same pattern.

 ### Query for users reads

-To query which keys were read by a specific user, including keys versions, we use `/provenance/data/read/{user}`GET query.
+To query which keys were read by a specific user, including the key versions, use the `/provenance/data/read/{user}`GET query.

 **Sign json marshalled query**
 ```sh